maialenz/WetPaws/README.md

 - Paint -by Microsoft
   - used to put together the logo image created with Canva and the name of the company.
 - [Am I Responsive?](http://ami.responsivedesign.is/#)
-  - used to create the Mockup image at the beginning of the README.md.
+  - used to create the Mockup image at the begining of the README.md.

 ---